slotdawg/ts2020/peer/peer.rst

 Peer Global File Service includes the ability to push data from NAS devices into object storage.
 The same real-time replication technology used to power the collaboration scenario above can also be used to replicate data into Nutanix Objects with optional snapshot capabilities for point-in-time recovery.
 All objects are replicated in a transparent format that can be immediately used by other apps and services.

+This lab section will walk you through the necessary steps to replicate data from Nutanix Files into Nutanix Objects.

 Getting Client IP and Credentials for Nutanix Objects ............

-In order to replicate data into Objects, you need the Client IP of the object store and need to generate access and secrect keys.
+In order to replicate data into Objects, you need the Client IP of the object store and need to generate access and secret keys.
 If you already have this information from a prior lab, you can skip this section and re-use that existing information.

 #.
-Log in to **Prism Central** (e.g., 10.XX.YY.39) on your Nutanix cluster, and then navigate to to **Services** > **Objects**.
+Log in to **Prism Central** (e.g., 10.XX.YY.39) on your Nutanix cluster, and then navigate to **Services** > **Objects**.

 #.
 In the **Object Stores** section, find the appropriate object store in the table and note the Client Used IPs.